yuan356/AnchorLayout/README.md

 Quick auto layout UIKit UIViews by using anchor

 ## Requirements
-- iOS 11 or any higher version.
+- iOS 11 or any higher version
-- Xcode 12 or any higher version.
+- Xcode 12 or any higher version
-- Swift 5.
+- Swift 5

 ## Installation